andrefelipe/vite-php-setup/README.md

-Trying to run Vite on traditional PHP sites.
+This is a mock code, simulating how to run Vite on traditional PHP sites.

 ### Status
 Works on dev server, but still have to handle production build.